cbonami/wh-dispatcher/README.md

 # Webhook Dispatcher

+Spring Boot application that
+- offers to event-subscribers an HTTP-API where they can register a webhook (i.e. an endpoint URL in the subscriber's api)
-Service that offers an API to registers webhooks at subscriber's end, and then invokes these hooks (POST) as events occurs.
+- POSTs event-payloads to these hooks as events occur at publisher's end

-## Use
+## Setup Dev Env

+### Option 1: using WSL2

+= preferred option, especially when using WSL-Remote for Containers; development environment is 100% pre-cooked and standard for all developers

+See [WSL2_DEV_ENV.md](./WSL2_DEV_ENV.md) for setup.

+### Option 2: 100% Windows10 setup

+Simply install Redis as a windows service on your local W10 machine.
+See instructions [here](https://medium.com/@binary10111010/redis-cli-installation-on-windows-684fb6b6ac6b).

-### Start Redis
+## Run Redis

 By default, Redis runs on port 6379.

-#### Option 1: using WSL2

-= preferred option, especially when using WSL-Remote for Containers; development environment is 100% pre-cooked and standard

-See [WSL2_DEV_ENV.md](./WSL2_DEV_ENV.md) for setup.

-#### Option 2: 100% Windows 10

-Just run Redis as a windows service on your local W10 machine.
-See instructions. https://medium.com/@binary10111010/redis-cli-installation-on-windows-684fb6b6ac6b

 ## Run app